-If your concern or complaint relates to University services such as teaching or supervision, you should raise it in the first instance with the Programme Director (Dr Kathryn Eccles), your supervisor or with the Director of Graduate Studies (Prof. Greg Taylor).
-Within the Department the officer concerned may attempt to resolve your concern/complaint informally.
+If your concern or complaint relates to University services such as teaching or supervision, you should raise it in the first instance with the Programme Director, your supervisor or with the Director of Graduate Studies (Prof. Greg Taylor).
+Within the Department, the officer concerned may attempt to resolve your concern/complaint informally.
 If you are unable to resolve the matter locally you can submit a complaint to the Proctors' Office using the appropriate form and should do so as soon as possible and in any event within 3 months of when the matters you are complaining about occurred.

 A complaint about the behaviour of a member of staff in the University should be made to his or her head of Department, or in the case of a conflict of interest, to the head of the Division.
 If it is not clear to whom a complaint should be addressed, advice may be sought from Personnel Service.
-If your complaint relates to harassment, please see the detailed guidance and sources of support below in section 8.5.8.
+If your complaint relates to harassment, please see the detailed guidance and sources of support in section 10.5.8.

-If your complaint relates to the behaviour of another student in the University which constitutes harassment, please see section 8.5.8 below for detailed guidance and sources of support.
+If your complaint relates to the behaviour of another student in the University which constitutes harassment, please see section 10.5.8 for detailed guidance and sources of support.